 Ok, so after discussing the loading phase, the next phase is relatively the simplest to unpack, the maintenance phase…

 Here the user can ease off the tedium of frequent doses of creatine and coast on the more relaxed regime of 1 (or perhaps 2 at max) doses a day for a total of 3-5g daily.

 Some choose to have this with their pre-workout protocol, others have it post work out (combined with a high GI (glucose index) drink, coupled with protein to aid protein synthesis and recovery - and some may even choose to do both.

-In terms of purely creatine concentration of the muscles, the loading phase here has done its job and the intent here is to keep the levels coasting close to optimum, without letting them drop precipitously by having too little, or alternatively wasting precious supplements by dosing beyond the body’s ability to absorb them.
+In terms of purely creatine concentration of the muscles, the loading phase here has done its job and the intent here is to keep the levels coasting close to optimum, without letting them drop precipitously by having too little or wasting precious supplements by dosing beyond the body’s ability to absorb them.

 The subject of pre, post or even intra workout nutrition is a complex subject of highly personal preference and one we will leave for another day.
 From a creatine supplement standpoint, if you’re having creatine at some point during the day, the muscles will be staying close to their saturation point and you should be getting benefit from your creatine.

 Even today, after decades of research, this phase is still the one that is the most debated and contentious.
 After experiencing the benefits of creatine for 8-12 weeks, such as increased training intensity and muscle mass, sadly it seems, all good things must come to an end.

 Once again, our more inquisitive readers at this point might rightly chime and ask “… well do they?”